See our guide to linear shower drain pros and cons including its problems, how it works, and the comparison between the center drain and linear drain.

 This is still pretty affordable compared to the linear drain which starts off at $100 per inlet yard in the minimum but could stretch out to outrageous rates of tens of thousands of dollars.

-Installing center drains are a breeze as any basic tile guy knows this like the back of his hand.
-Linear drains, on the other hand, require specialized labor that obviously charges so much higher than your basic tile guy.
+Installing center drains is a breeze, as any basic tile guy knows this like the back of his hand.
+Linear drains, on the other hand, require specialized labor that charges so much higher than your basic tile guy.

 Are Linear Drainage Systems for the Bathroom Better?

-If you want a showstopper for your shower floor area, nothing could really argue with the huge advantage of linear shower drains.
+If you want a showstopper for your bathroom floor area, nothing could really argue with the huge advantage of linear drains.

 And although it may be true that these drains can be crazy expensive, if they are something you can afford, it might just be worth your while.
 They’re gorgeous additions to the bathroom.

-Theme and tile continuity is everything if you have linear drains and it really achieves that minimalist look for your bathroom, making it look so classy and sophisticated at the end of the day.
+Theme and tile continuity is everything if you have linear drains, and they achieve that minimalist look for your bathroom, making it look so classy and sophisticated at the end of the day.
 See our gallery of gorgeous bathroom floor tile ideas here.

 Again, we would like to reiterate that it isn’t for everyone.
-It’s expensive and is truly painful to clean but then again, if you can afford it, its aesthetics and overall effect can be so satisfying.
+It’s expensive and truly painful to clean, but then again, if you can afford it, it’s aesthetics and the overall effect can be so satisfying.

-Technically, with exact installation and the proper grating and trough installed, with just the correct angle for the slope, a linear shower drain should work just fine.
+Technically, with exact installation and the proper grating and trough installed, with just the correct angle for the slope, a linear drain for the showers should work just fine.

 It really functions pretty much the same way as a center drain does; it just has a lot of pre-drain aesthetics going on before it drains everything out.
 Under regular circumstances, they function just fine and can work extremely well.